hotdaamn/asuswrt-merlin-wiki/Applying-patches-to-source-files.md

 ```
 make rt-ac66u
 ```
+**The compiled firmware image will be created in /home/router/asuswrt-merlin/release/src-rt-6.x/image/**
 ***

-**The compiled firmware image will be placed in /home/router/asuswrt-merlin/release/src-rt/image/**